Pesto Gnocchi

 We want to thank our amazing recipe testers J.J.
 Steele & Taylor Gillespie for helping us perfect this recipe!

-This recipe for Pesto Gnocchi & Veggies was reprinted with permission from the Effortlessly Vegan cookbook by Sarah Nevins (Page Street Publishing Co.
+This recipe for Pesto Gnocchi & Veggies was adapted from the Effortlessly Vegan cookbook by Sarah Nevins (Page Street Publishing Co.
 2020).

 newsletter offer